The HiRISE DTM is a 32-bit .IMG format. It is not a disk image file. The .IMG is a PDS standard raster file format.

 then the ISIS program pds2isis.
 This approach is more for the scientist looking to do analysis on the DTM and orthoimages.

-1)Turn on the plugin by going to File > Users Preferences > Import/Export.
-Check the box that says Import/Export: HiRISE DTM from PDS IMG.
+1)Turn on the plugin by going to File > User Preferences > Add-ons.
+Check the box that says Import/Export: HiRISE DTM Importer.

-3) In Blender, under File, select Import > HiRISE DTM from PDS IMG (*.IMG).
+3) In Blender, under File, select Import > Import HiRISE Terrain Model.

 4) Navigate to the directory where you saved the DTM.
 Click ONCE on it to select it.
 Then choose the import option in the left panel that sets the import compression.